 Dublin–born Hazel Chu, whose family are from Hong Kong and Sophie Nicoullard, who was born in France, both ran as Green Party candidates.

 Sophie was elected to Dublin City Council for Ballyfermot and Drimnagh and Hazel was elected in Dublin’s Pembroke electoral area.

-Limerick City & County Councillor Elena Secas, who is originally from Moldova, is the fifth migrant woman to succeed in this year’s local elections.
+Limerick City & County Councillor Elena Secas, who is originally from Moldova, is the sixth migrant woman to succeed in this year’s local elections.
 Councillor Secas was re-elected to Limerick Council for Labour in the City’s East electoral area.
 She moved to Ireland in 2001 and she has been living and working there ever since.